conceptadev/rockets/packages/nestjs-logger-coralogix/README.md

 ### 1. How to Configure LoggerCoralogixModule Settings

 The `LoggerCoralogixModule` provides several configurable settings to customize its behavior.

 #### Settings Example

 Here is an example of how to configure each property of the settings:

-##### 1. logLevel: Sets the log level for the coralogix.
+##### 1. logLevel: Sets the log level for the coralogix

 ```typescript
 LoggerCoralogixModule.forRoot({